Executive Juris Doctor

 Description and Outcomes

 The Executive Juris Doctor (EJD) program is a program pioneered by Concord to provide a law-based degree for those individuals who do not intend to become practicing attorneys.
 It is designed for individuals who are seeking an understanding of the U.S. legal system to enhance their current career, to open up employment opportunities, or for their personal growth.
 In addition to obtaining a thorough legal background, graduates will have sharpened their analytical reasoning and communication skills.
 Students in the EJD program will not be certified as meeting the requirements of the State Bar of California to sit for the California Bar Examination.
 The EJD offers more flexibility than the JD program without sacrificing a rigorous education in core legal subjects.

-In addition to general law studies, you may further specialize your degree by selecting one of four concentrations: law and technology, business law, health law, and education law.
+In addition to general law studies, you may further specialize your degree by selecting one of four concentrations: business law, education law, health law, and law and technology.